What is Rheumatoid Arthritis?

 It’s important to consult a doctor at the initial stage.
 Early diagnosis and treatment are important to slow the progression of the disease.
 The doctor will examine the clinical signs of inflammation to assess the severity of the condition.
 RA is a painful and chronic condition that makes it difficult for the person to perform daily tasks.
 Anyone who experiences the symptoms of RA should see a doctor immediately to reduce the risk of long term problems.

 Signs and symptoms of Rheumatoid Arthritis may include:

 - Unsteadiness while walking

 - Weight Loss

-Usually, early rheumatoid arthritis tends to affect the smaller joints first particularly the joints that attach your fingers to your hands and your toes to your feet.
-But gradually as the disease spread symptoms extend to the wrists, knees, ankles, elbows, hips, and shoulders.
+Usually, early rheumatoid arthritis tends to affect the smaller joints first, particularly the joints that attach your fingers to your hands and your toes to your feet.
+But gradually, as the disease spreads, symptoms extend to the wrists, knees, ankles, elbows, hips, and shoulders.
 In some cases, symptoms occur in the same joints on both sides of your body.